 How to Meet the Emotional Needs of Seniors

 Seniors may rely more on others than younger adults for their needs to be met.
-If you have an aging loved one, you can take active steps to ensure that their emotional needs are fulfilled.
+If you have an aging loved one, you can take active steps to ensure that their emotional needs are fulfilled, supporting their overall emotional well-being as a senior.

 Here Are Seven Ways to Meet the Emotional and Mental Health Needs of Older Adults